camunda/camunda-docs/docs/reference/dependencies.md

 Find an up-to-date list of third-party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-google-drive/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.

+### Connector RabbitMQ

+Find an up-to-date list of third-party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-rabbitmq/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.

 ### Connector REST

 Find an up-to-date list of third-party libraries used and their license terms in the [THIRD_PARTY_NOTICES](https://github.com/camunda/connector-http-json/blob/main/THIRD_PARTY_NOTICES), located in the root of the source code repository.